 Slack is a channel-based messaging platform

 Your sidebar helps you break out of your email inbox and switch to a better way of working.
-It organises conversations that you choose to follow and keeps you up to date.
+It organizes conversations you choose to follow and keeps you up to date.

 Write a message from anywhere in Slack using the compose button.
 Messages automatically save until you’re ready to send them, and you can access your drafts anytime from the Drafts section at the top of your left sidebar.

-Channels are dedicated spaces that organise your work – by using clear naming conventions, discussions are focused on a specific topic and are easily discoverable.
+Channels are dedicated spaces that organize your work — by using clear naming conventions, discussions are focused on a specific topic and are easily discoverable.

 Some popular channels to use in your workspace:

-- #team- channels can replace desk chats, regular team meetings and most team emails.
-Use them to run huddles, ask questions and share best practices.
+- #team- channels can replace desk chats, regular team meetings, and most team emails.
+Use them to run stand-up meetings, ask questions, and share best practices.